 The news isn’t all bad though.
 You can still bet on sports in the United States without joining illegal offshore sportsbooks.
 There are better options out there that you can use right now without having to worry about the legal implications.

-Daily Fantasy Sports Leagues Are Legal And Almost The Same Thing
+Daily Fantasy Sports Contests Are Legal and Almost the Same as Betting

 Fantasy sports betting is the next best thing to sports betting and it is completely legal in the United States.
 When the Unlawful Internet Gambling Enforcement Act (UIGEA) was passed in 2006, it specifically mentioned fantasy sports and gave fantasy sports betting an exemption to the law.